 Injured in a Car Crash Caused by a Tire Blowout?

 You may be able to move forward with a product liability claim against the manufacturer.
 Depending on the situation, the distributor or retailer may also be liable.
-By reviewing your legal options with a skilled auto product liability attorney, you can determine the best course of action to seek and recover the highest settlement or jury award possible.
+By reviewing your legal options with an auto product liability attorney, you can determine the best course of action to recover the highest settlement or jury award possible.
 Considering the compensation you receive will be needed to cover medical bills, lost wages and the various other losses, expenses or damages you have experienced, recovering as much money as possible is crucial.

 Causes of Tire Blowouts: Dangerous Defects